| |

 directions call for you to broadcast it into the pool.
 This

-raises the pH and TA Because the product contains calcium,
+and TA Because the product contains calcium,

 the hardness levels rises each tome the product is added to